Who is this Guy?

 “Have you ever listened to the Hum of your Internal Engine ?”

 I distinctively remember that pivotal week in my life, when I decided to gave it all up the second time.
-I had taken a week off to unwind after a backbreaking few months amplified by an extremely stressful high profile project, intensive jet lag and unconscious uncoupling with a long-time girlfriend.
+I had taken a week off to unwind after a backbreaking few months amplified by an extremely stressful high profile project, intensive jet lag and a sudden unconscious uncoupling with a long-time girlfriend who lived far away in Northern Europe.
 I didn’t see it coming.
+I was catching up fast, but, my emergent insights always came in a “blinding flash of the obvious“.
 After a nice refreshing run in the morning, I was meditating on the EEG program while feeling restless in the apartment where I lived alone.
 Deciding to get the house in order, started cleaning up and removed a set of books and journals from a dusty rack.
 There it was.
-“Looking right at me”, my journal and scrapbook which I had jokingly named and handwritten “Wikimonk Unravels the Matrix” in which I had written disjointed but important insights about the operation of individual mind in a multi-dimensional hyperspace.
+“Looking right at me”, my journal and scrapbook which I had jokingly named and handwritten “Wikimonk Unravels the Matrix” in which I had written disjointed but important insights about the operation of the individual mind in a multi-dimensional hyperspace using optimization techniques in heuristics and swarm intelligence.
 Amused at the chance re-discovery, I watched a couple of movies around the same theme that day.

-Later in the day, I was eating a nicely baked dish on the kitchen island of my apartment in Dubai.
+Later in the day, I was eating a nicely baked dish on the kitchen island of my apartment somewhere in a vibrant, cosmopolitan city in the Middle East.
 Suddenly, I felt a strong intuitive urge to draw up a framework for my venture.
 My research had unequivocally proven that the most important skill in life is a great sense of unconscious timing.
 Many years after my first brush with the seed of an Idea, I immediately knew it was time.
+With the half ate dish left cold on the island, I worked non-stop through the next 9 hours to structure my intuitive hunches.
 The rest of my holiday went by in carrying out developing a full-scale concept formulation.
 The following week was interesting with mixed feelings.
 I undocked from my second career, packed my bags, went home to India for a few weeks, then relocated to a new country.
 After landing and settling in, I realized that some pieces of the puzzle were missing in my framework, so, I decided to hibernate for one full year, place myself in a “Startup Decelerator” dived into a hundred-hour week research for the rest of the year.
 It started shaping up as envisioned.
-Everything come together, right from the name of the products and services to the structure of the training, consulting and advisory materials.
+Everything came together, right from the name of the products and services to the structure of the training, consulting and advisory materials.
 Suddenly, it was song and dance, lights and music.
-I had arrived.
+Finally, I had arrived.

 The methodology is structured around an OaaS model “Outcomes as a Service”.
-No pedigree, No subjective Judgement, No second-hand insights or processes, free of any crutches that replace measurable outcome oriented methods.
+No pedigree, No subjective Judgement, No second-hand insights or processes, free of any crutches that replace measurable outcome-oriented methods.
 Based on extensive empirical, academic and contrarian research into the actual workings of the individual mind and viable groups/organizations.
 The framework and its sub-processes are practical, impactful and possibly ground-breaking for introducing change in an individual, group or society.
 It won’t break your bank, and we won’t shepherd your spirit towards repackaged, brand or pedigree hyped solutions”.
 In the worst case it will help you find solutions to any problem, and in the best case, it will update your default version many times over in a short span.
 I am making these claims after capturing clients of Top 3 Consulting companies and proving my hypothesis right over and over again.
+My clients go through three phases of extreme doubt and skepticism, extreme shock and then extreme curiosity.
+The amusing part is when they believe that I am some kind of reincarnated “Guru” and I have to use humor and consulting cliches/buzzwords to break their spell and we go out own way (we try to, but it never happens).
+I make friends for life and find earlier versions of my kindred spirits through this practice.

-These processes are not for everyone and do cause psychological discomforts.
+These processes are not for everyone and do cause psychological discomforts (significant in some cases).
 Specifically, due to the potency of these processes, we do not work with politicians or lobbyists due to the potential of a misuse.
 If one has had enough problems which are in the Wicked Problems domain, immune to irreducibility, rigorous analysis, and deductive approaches, then this toolkit is for you.
 If you feel called, do not hesitate to drop a note using the “Contact Us” page.
-Please note that we have limited availability slots, so, you may have to wait for few weeks in some cases.
 If inclined, feel free to scout around the rest of the hyperspace here and our main website www.perchingtree.com.